-- College Certificate: (CERT-MANT) - Short-Term Certificate: (SCERT-MANT)
+• College Certificate: (CERT-MANT)

+• Short-Term Certificate: (SCERT-MANT)

-The Manufacturing Technology Associate of Applied Science program provides instruction that allows students to become familiar with and use the tools, materials, and processes needed in the manufacturing phase of industry.
+The Manufacturing Technology College Certificate and Short-term Certificate Program provides instruction that allows students to become familiar with and use the tools, materials, and processes needed in the manufacturing phase of industry.
 Students are also exposed to occupations in the manufacturing field.
-Program courses cover structure of industry, elements of manufacturing, mass production and automation, primary metals industry, casting metal, forging and forming metal, measuring and layout (English and/or metric), machining and finishing metal, fastening and finishing metal, cutting and shaping, assembling and finishing, and opportunities in manufacturing.
+Program courses cover structure of industry, elements of manufacturing, mass production and automation, primary metals industry, casting metal, forging and forming measuring and layout (English and/or metric), machining and finishing metal, fastening and finishing metal, cutting and shaping, assembling and finishing, and opportunities in manufacturing.
 Each unit includes specific objectives, student competencies and related student activities.